Information for bat workers

 - anyone visiting sites within the region of a suspect case should carry out the decontamination procedures between site visits.
 For the latest information about sites see the table below, 'Cases currently under investigation'.

-The guidelines we produce for bat workers are reviewed annually.
-We continue to update the information on the BCT website and provide updated guidance to other individuals visiting hibernation sites through our key caving contacts.
-If you have any questions about this information or BCT’s work in this area please email Lisa Worledge.
+In addition to the regular review of the guidelines we produce, we continue to update the information on the BCT website and provide updated guidance to other individuals visiting hibernation sites through our key caving contacts.
+If you have any questions about this information or BCT’s work in this area please email Dr Allyson Walsh , Head of Conservation Services.

 Cases Under Investigation